hpe-dev-incubator/hpe-dev-portal/content/blog/generating-self-signed-certificates-using-cert-manager-for-kubernetes-in-hpe-greenlake-for-private-cloud-entreprise.md

-After containerized applications being deployed in the cluster, one common requirement is to expose the application to be accessed securely over HTTPS.
+After containerized applications being deployed in the cluster, one common requirement is to expose the applications to be accessed securely over HTTPS.
 This requires to get a valid SSL/TLS certificate in K8s .
 Generating and managing SSL/TLS certificates in is not always easy. ….

 This blog post, I